 Applying to Join Us

-Note that I get a very high number of generic inquiries during grad school application season, and I don't bother to respond to most of these.
-If you are genuinely interested in working with my group, please clearly state why in your email (e.g. you are interested in the work we are doing, or I was recommended to you by someone).
-Consider that taking on a new student is a huge investment of time and energy and there are many applicants for a small number of positions, so you need to convince me that you are the one I should accept.
+Note that I get many generic inquiries during grad school application season, and I don't respond to most of these.
+If you are genuinely interested in working with my group, please clearly state why in your email (e.g. you are interested in some specific work we are doing, or I was recommended to you by someone).
+Consider that taking on a new student is a huge investment of time and energy and there are many applicants for a small number of positions, so you need to convince me that you are the one we should accept.

 Here is a list of my past students.
 You can find their theses and project reports below.